About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-Back In Action After The Boundary Waters
+Back In SAR Action After The Boundary Waters

-Sounds like there's been some activity while I was away, which I know because, as soon as I was in cellphone range again, I received all of the call-out messages there had been--searches for missing hikers, litter-carries, a downed plane.
-There were messages about technical rescue practice too.
+Sounds like there's been some activity while I was away, which I know because as soon as I was in cellphone range again, I received all of the call-out messages there had been: searches for missing hikers, litter-carries, a downed plane.
+There were messages about technical rescue practice, too.
 And some of my teammates helped with road blocks at the Grand Canyon during President Obama's visit.
-There was also another death from dehydration at the Canyon--another young man, 18 years of age.
-So sad ... and so avoidable.
+There was also another death from dehydration at the Canyon—another young man, 18 years of age.
+So sad.
+And so avoidable.